 LCWIP map

-There is a Local Cycling & Walking Infrastructure Plan (LCWIP) for Harrogate & Knaresborough, and a Ripon LCWIP is being prepared by consultants.
+There is a Local Cycling & Walking Infrastructure Plan (LCWIP) for Harrogate & Knaresborough (H&K) published in 2019.
+It consists of a Phase 1 report and a Phase 2 report.

 7.1) Analysis of the H&K LCWIP